Sticksword/to-spam-or-not-to-spam/README.md

 One caveat to note is that word2vec/doc2vec can perform worse than a traditional count/if-idf vectorizer because of a small training corpus.

+## terminology

+* batch = a chunk of the entire dataset
+* epoch = when an ENTIRE dataset is passed forward and backward through the neural network only ONCE
+* iterations = number of batches needed to complete one epoch

+Thus the number of batches is equal to number of iterations for one epoch.

+Let’s say we have 2000 training examples that we are going to use.
+If we divide the dataset of 2000 examples into batches of 500, then it will take 4 iterations to complete 1 epoch.

 ## Setup

 You will need `pipenv` to install the dependencies.